-- 1. Special Project Operations. - 1.1.
+- 1.1.
 Spill.
 Spill for fish passage will be provided during the outmigration season in accordance with spill specifications in Appendix E and as coordinated through TMT.
 Alternative spill patterns to control dissolved gas levels or change fish passage conditions will be coordinated through the FPOM.
 During periods of high river flow, spill volumes and the elevation of McNary reservoir may need to be manipulated on a daily or every-otherday basis to provide safe conditions for loading the fish barge at the juvenile fish facility below the dam. - 1.2.
 Doble Tests.
-Two transformer banks and their respective turbine units will be taken out of service for Doble testing in 2006: T2, units 3 and 4; and T5, units 9 and 10.
-The outages are tentatively scheduled for August 7-9 for T2 and August 14-16 for T5. - 1.3.
-Rehabilitation of Spillway Gates.
-Rehabilitation of three or four spillway gates is scheduled to begin in May or June 2006, if funding is available.
+One transformer bank, T4, and the respective turbine units will be taken out of service for Doble testing in 2007.
+Turbine units 7 and 8 will be unavailable for generation during the testing.
+The outage is tentatively scheduled for 6-9 August 2007 - 1.3 Rehabilitation of Spillway Gates.
+Contract 06-C-0029 was awarded on 19 Sep 2006 for the rehabilitation of three spillway gates.
+Two gates are scheduled for refurbishment during a 150 calendar day period commencing on 6 Oct 2006.
+The third gate is scheduled for rehabilitation during a 45 calendar day period commencing on or about 1 Sep 2007.
 The work involves resurfacing wheels, installing low-friction seals, and painting.
 One gate would be rehabbed at a time, over about a four-week period.
-A gate would be removed from its slot for rehab and be replaced with a spare gate.
-This swapping of gates would require a four to six hour outage in one spillway bay at a time, about one swap per month.
-All 22 spillway bays would be operable except during the gate swap. - 1.4.
-Rehabilitation of Auxiliary Water Supply Pump 3.
-Bearing failure on pump 3 has caused significant damage to the guide bearings and pump shaft.
-A construction contract for repairs was awarded in November 2005.
-Approximately ten months are required to complete the disassembly and repair of the pump, with a return to service anticipated in August 2006.
-Pumps 1 and 2 will be available for spring passage and all three pumps available for the fall season.
-Fishway criteria can be maintained with only two of the three pumps operating. - 1.5.
-Reconstruction of Washington Shore Fish Counting Station.
-The fish counting station will be reconstructed from January 12 to March 31, 2006, requiring a ladder outage during this time.
-The fish guidance structure and fish counting window will also be modified to incorporate three "window" style PIT antennas to provide improved detection of adult fish passage.
-The Oregon shore ladder will continue to provide fish passage, except from January 9-19 when it will be out of service for maintenance.
+A gate would be removed from its slot for rehab and a spare gate set in the upstream slot while the gate is being rehabbed.
+Handling gates for rehab would require a four to six hour outage in one spillway bay at a time, about one swap per month.
+Twenty-one of the 22 spillway bays would be operable during the period of time that each spillway gate is being rehabbed. - 1.4 Headgate Repair.
+Repairing main unit headgates by adding new roller chain, seals, anodes, etc. This is a long term program to return the headgates to a safe operating condition.
+The plan will require short unit outages throughout the year while transporting gates from units to the repair pit and other handling needs to facilitate the repairs.